xiangzhennan/shitcode-web/portfolio/Sprints/README.md

 <a name="_s7"></a>
 ### - Meeting logs

 We held a total of 19 online meetings in the whole process of the project.
-[Click here to check our integrated meeting logs](meeting_log/README.md)
+[Click here](meeting_log/README.md) to check our integrated meeting logs.
 </br></br>

 <a name="_git"></a>